 Every one of the nearly 650 faculty members in the College of LAS conducts research.
 The University of Illinois at Urbana-Champaign is an R1 research university and our faculty members are integral part of the campus' research activity.

-LAS faculty members have been honored for their excellence in research with the National Medal of Science, Guggenheim Fellowships, and memberships to the National Academy of Science and American Academy of Arts and Sciences.
-They've also won prestigious funding as Howard Hughes Medical Institute investigators and recipients of National Endowment for the Humanities Fellowships.
+LAS faculty members have been honored for their excellence in research with the National Medal of Science, Guggenheim Fellowships, National Endowment for the Humanities Fellowships, Nobel Laureate, Pulitzer Prize, and memberships to the National Academy of Sciences and American Academy of Arts and Sciences.

 The college prides itself on an interdisciplinary and collaborative environment that allows broader thought and inventive ideas in all three of its main research areas.